WeiweiXu-Jimmy/Time-Serie/README.md

 # Time-Serie

-### Please look at the report: Rapport_Prix de l'électricité.PDF for all details (ARMA, ARCH, GARCH models for forecasting).
+### Please look at the report: Rapport_Prix de l'électricité.PDF for all details (ARMA, ARCH and GARCH models for making predictions).

 ### Thank you very much for your time and patience